 Smart irrigation systems are getting smarter

-The the garden irrigation systems favored by landscape maintenance pros are manufactured by Toro, Rain Bird and Hunter.
+The garden irrigation systems favored by landscape maintenance pros are manufactured by Toro, Rain Bird, and Hunter.
 Each manufacturer offers a variety of systems to fulfill a variety of landscape irrigation needs.
 Some of them get very techie with Wi-Fi enabled controls and smartphone apps.

 Latham says the Rain Bird system he uses at his own home functions like “a miniature weather station.”
 It can calculate actual rainfall and will recalibrate the preset watering schedule if conditions change: “If we get an inch of rain one night, it will tabulate that inch of rain plus figure out how much is being lost per day due to evaporation—so it could be a week before my system turns on again.
 Whereas, a simple rain sensor doesn’t calculate rainfall.
 It has controls you can adjust to make it more or less sensitive to rain–so won’t let the system run at the same time as it is raining.”